 The program is open to academically motivated and socially mature students currently completing grades 9-11.
 Admission is selective and is based primarily on the student’s application essay and an accompanying teacher’s recommendation.

-Students of color with demonstrated financial need are eligible to apply for the Dorothy West Scholarship.
-This externally endowed scholarship covers the full cost of tuition and room and board.
-The deadline for applying is April 1, 2015.
-This deadline applies only to Dorothy West applicants.
-All others are handled as rolling admissions.
-A number of runners-up will also be chosen and will be eligible for lesser financial aid awards.
-Information about how to apply for the various scholarships will be included with your application materials.
-For more information about the Dorothy West Scholarship, please download the PDF.
+Students of color with demonstrated financial need may apply for the Dorothy West Scholarship.
+Eligible students must currently be attending school and residing with their families in the U.S. or its territories.
+This scholarship covers the full cost of tuition and room and board.
+A number of runners-up may also be chosen and will be eligible for lesser financial assistance awards.